Gambling in India: Online gambling

 Online gambling is in its infancy in India.
-While there are no federal laws that prohibit online betting in India, a few states have made recently explicit laws against online betting.
+Historically, online gambling in India was primarily regulated at the state level, with several states introducing explicit restrictions on online betting before the adoption of a national framework in 2025.
 Regulations like the Public Gambling Act of 1867 are still in place.
 However, there are not any cases on record of Indian players being prosecuted for online betting.
 Betting on cricket is especially popular, leading to concerns of increasing gambling addiction.

 In 2010, Sikkim planned to offer three online gambling licenses.
-By 2022 online gambling will only be officially legal in the states of Goa, Daman, and Sikkim.
-Sikkim also permits an online lottery, which takes bets from players throughout India.
+Certain forms of regulated gambling and online gaming were permitted in jurisdictions such as Goa, Daman and Sikkim under their respective state-level frameworks.
+At the time, it was anticipated that other states might adopt similar regulatory frameworks.
 It was expected that other states would follow Sikkim, thereby opening up a major online gambling market, aka matka gambling, throughout India.